@jwildeboer Not where I live, Pfizer only.

 And I'll take my chances with the natural occurrence of spike proteins on the virus shell, rather than fabricated mechanisms of "free-floating" proteins that (IIUIC) attaches itself to other cells, with the intent of triggering the immune response.

-When Robert Malone (https://news.yahoo.com/single-most-qualified-mrna-expert-173600060.html) is seemingly being scrubbed from all kinds of places (such as YT and Wikipedia) and ignored, get suspicous.
+When Robert Malone (news.yahoo.com/single-most-qua) is seemingly being scrubbed from all kinds of places (such as YT and Wikipedia) and ignored, get suspicous.